-This service shall only be provided by the Louisiana Department of Health and Hospitals, Office for Citizens with Developmental Disabilities (OCDD) with coordination of appropriate entities.
+This service shall only be provided by LDH, OCDD with coordination of appropriate entities.

 - 1. There is a one-time, life time maximum of \$3,000 per beneficiary; and - 2.
-Service expenditures must be prior authorized and tracked by the prior authorization contractor and are time limited.
+Service expenditures must be prior authorized and tracked by the prior authorization (PA) contractor and are time limited.